Mid-Cities: Major sports

 Arlington hosts two major teams.
-The Texas Rangers baseball team have played at Arlington Stadium from 1972 to 1993, at Globe Life Park in Arlington from 1994 to 2019, and at Globe Life Field since 2020.
-Meanwhile, the Dallas Cowboys football team has played at the Texas Stadium in Irving from 1971 to 2008 and at the AT&T Stadium in Arlington since 2009.
+The Texas Rangers baseball team played at Arlington Stadium from 1972 to 1993, at Globe Life Park in Arlington from 1994 to 2019, and has competed at Globe Life Field since 2020.
+Meanwhile, the Dallas Cowboys football team played at the Texas Stadium in Irving from 1971 to 2008 and has been at the AT&T Stadium in Arlington since 2009.

 The International Bowling Campus, which houses the United States Bowling Congress, International Bowling Museum and the International Bowling Hall of Fame, is also located in Arlington.

 The Four Seasons Resort and Club Dallas at Las Colinas hosts the Byron Nelson Championship, an annual PGA Tour golf tournament.
 The Las Colinas Country Club hosts the LPGA Tour's Volunteers of America Texas Shootout each spring as well.

 Other sports teams in the Mid-Cities are: